 12 Health Conditions That Can Affect Your Pregnancy

 1. Epilepsy and other seizure disorders: Seizures during pregnancy can affect the fetus and increase the risk of miscarriage or stillbirth.
 It is very complicated to manage epilepsy and seizure disorders during pregnancy.
 Medicines used to control seizures may cause birth defects.
-But, in most cases, using medicines poses less risk to the health of mother and the baby than stopping medicine.
+But, in most cases, using medicines poses less risk to the health of the mother and the baby than stopping the medicine.

 2. Migraine: Some commonly used medicines to treat headaches should not be used during pregnancy.
 Your doctor can find ways to relieve headaches without using some medicines that can affect your pregnancy.
 Migraine symptoms actually tend to improve during pregnancy and some women may not have migraine attacks at all.

 3. Thyroid diseases: Both hyperthyroid (overactive thyroid) and hypothyroid (underactive thyroid) are harmful to the mother and the baby, if uncontrolled.
 Uncontrolled hyperthyroid can cause heart failure, poor weight gain, and other problems in the fetus.
 Uncontrolled hypothyroid is harmful to the mother’s health and can cause birth defects to the baby.

 4. High blood pressure: Chronic (long-term) high blood pressure puts a pregnant woman and her baby at risk for complicated health problems.
 High blood pressure increases the risk of preeclampsia and placental abruption (separation of the placenta from the wall of the uterus).
 It can also increase the likelihood of preterm birth and low birth weight.